-Beatriz Gerenstein is participating in the exhibition”Personal Structures” during the 58th Venice Biennale 2019.
-This exhibition is organized by the European Cultural Centre.
-Gerenstein is presenting a unique sculpture installed in a dedicated room in the 2nd floor of the Palazzo Mora.
+Beatriz Gerenstein participated in the exhibition ”Personal Structures” during the 58th Venice Biennale 2019.
+This exhibition was organized by the European Cultural Centre.
+Gerenstein presented "The Gift" in a dedicated room in the 2nd floor of the Palazzo Mora.

 The shiny stainless steel keeps the sculpture in continuous change.
 In addition to absorbing the colors and lights, it projects back to the surroundings twisted images and faux realities.
 The Gift receives and gives.
 The very reflective but uneven surface of the sculpture personalizes all the faces that come close to look at themselves.
 The viewer is forced to recognize that the perceptions of her or his image, as the wishes inside The Gift, are just self-constructed.
 Like in a quantum paradox, they are subject to other people observation.